BCIT-SSD-2020-21/dotnetproject-team1_netproject/readme.md

 <strong>Description:</strong>
 Users are able to create accounts, and authenticate to log into an accessible forum, where they can post messages and reply to messages from other users.

-Feature List
+### Feature List
 1. Users can create accounts and authenticate to view the chat room messages 1.1 Username
   1.2 Email
+  1.3 Password
-  1.3 Profile Picture
+  1.4 Profile Picture
 2. Post messages, reply to messages
   2.1 Text-Only messages
-  2.2 Simple formatting
+  2.2 Simple formatting -> Bolds, Italics, Underlines
 3. User can delete their own messages
 4. User can update their display name, and picture
 5. Users can upvote/downvote messages